 “This program will allow our children to go about their summer routines without sacrificing a healthy diet,” Mayor Reiman stated, “and provide the opportunity to develop good eating habits that can last a lifetime.”

 Any person who believes they have been discriminated against in any USDA related activity should write immediately to the Secretary of Agriculture, Washington D.C.
 20250.
-For further information please contact Ellen K. Ransdell at the Carteret Health Dept. at (732) 541-3890.
+For further information please contact Sharla Emery at the Carteret Free Public Library at (732) 541-3830.